RuggedOdyssey/dinner/README.md

 Prerequisites to run:
 1. Download gcloud CLI (using brew gcloud command)
-2. Run gcloud auth print-access-token
-3. Copy the token into local.properties in the format below
-   `VERTEX_TOKEN=<insert your token here>`
-4. Run the command `./gradlew generateBuildKonfig` to read the token from your local.properties an include it in the code
+2. Make the script `token` in the root directory excecutable `chmod 755 token`
+3. Run the script `./token` It will use gcloud to print the token, copy it into local properties and rebuild the `BuildKonfig file`
+4. Build and run the app